openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Partly
     todo: spec issue: "If initializer expression is a null literal('null') the compiler error should be reported".
-Why is it striked out? "let a = null" should be CTE A: scpec will be changed, a will have "Object|null tyoe"
+Why is it striked out? "let a = null" should be CTE A: spec will be changed, a will have "Object|null tyoe"

 The type of a declared entity is one of the following: